teymourh/AWS-ElastiCache-Immersion-Day/workshop/content/_index.en.md

 weight = 1
 +++
-In this workshop, we will work through labs exploring AWS ElastiCache features and functionality, and the use cases it can server.
+In this workshop, we will work through labs exploring AWS ElastiCache features and functionality, and the use cases it can serve.

 {{% img "Amazon-ElastiCache@4x.png" "AWS ElastiCache" %}}